Leyland dog daycare owner responds to leaked video of dog being dragged along floor by staff

 “We’ve lost four customers so far, but I was expecting it to be a lot worse.”

-Lee said he hopes the outcome of the RSPCA investigation will help ‘clear his name’ and reassure anyone concerned by the footage.
+Lee said he hopes the outcome of the RSPCA investigation will help vindicate him and reassure anyone concerned by the video.

 He said: "We want to assure everyone that the dogs at Paws Playhouse are our number one priority and the only reason we started the daycare five years ago is because of the love and care we have for dogs.”